Autism Assistance Dogs

 The child is encouraged to walk beside their dog but should they attempt to run off, the dog is trained to resist by sitting or lying down, acting as an 'anchor'.
 This gives the parent time to intervene and diffuse the situation.

-The absolute joy of independence and inclusion, that an Autism Assistance dog can bring
+The absolute joy of independence and inclusion

 An Autism Assistance Dog assists with early intervention training to facilitate independence and the skills to manage challenging situations, with less stress.

-An Autism Assistance dog promotes positive social interaction and assists in the development of the skills used to enable participation in community, social and recreational activities.
+An Autism Assistance Dog promotes positive social interaction and assists in the development of the skills used to enable participation in community, social and recreational activities.

 The benefits are invaluable